Cleveland Eaton

-Cleveland Josephus Eaton II (August 31, 1939July 5, 2020) was an American jazz double bassist, producer, arranger, composer, publisher, and head of his own record company in Fairfield, Alabama, a suburb of Birmingham.
+Cleveland Josephus Eaton II (August 31, 1939 – July 5, 2020) was an American jazz double bassist, producer, arranger, composer, publisher, and head of his own record company in Fairfield, Alabama, a suburb of Birmingham.
 His most famous accomplishments were playing with the Ramsey Lewis Trio and the Count Basie Orchestra.
 His 1975 recording Plenty Good Eaton is considered a classic in the funk music genre.
 He was inducted into both the Alabama Jazz Hall of Fame and the Alabama Music Hall of Fame.

+During the early 1960s Eaton taught music at Chicago Public Schools.
+He was the music teacher at George Washington Carver Upper Grade (7th - 8th grade).

 Early life and education

 Eaton began studying music at the age of five, and by the time he was 15, he had mastered the piano, trumpet, and saxophone.
 He began playing bass when a teacher allowed him to take one home, spending nearly every waking hour learning the instrument.
 This led him to become what many called one of the best and most versatile jazz bassists in the business.
 Eaton came from a music-loving family, including an elder sister who studied at both Fisk University and the Juilliard School of Music in New York.
 He was a student of John T. "Fess" Whatley, one of the most influential and well-known educators in American jazz music during the 1920s and 1930s. who also mentored Sun Ra and Erskine Hawkins.
 Eaton played in a jazz group in college at Tennessee A & I State University, where he earned his bachelor's degree in music.